LoopKit/loopdocs/docs/loop-3/add-pump.md

     All versions of the Dana-i are supported at the moment!

 !!! warning "Check your DanaRS version before starting"
-    Only the DanaRS-v3 is supported, every other version is not supported or is untested (The korean versions are untested for example).
+    Only the DanaRS firmware v3.0 or higher is supported, every other version is not supported or is untested (The korean versions are untested for example).
     To check your DanaRS version, please go to "Analyze" -> "Model information".
-The version should be at least `xxx-3.0.0`
+The version should be at least `xxx-3.0.0`.
+    NOTE: If you are running v1.x, it is possible to [upgrade your firmware](../troubleshooting/danars-v1-upgrade.md)

     ![DanaRS-v3 version menu](img/danars-v3-version.jpeg){width="450"}
     {align="center"}